 The morning light is unbeatable, photographers love it and so will you when you get to enjoy and see your surroundings whether that is the beach or the mountains throughout the whole ceremony.
 There’s a freshness to it, a clarity, that you won’t often see at other times of the day.
 You are going to get some wonderful wedding photographs of the day

 For those considering a beach wedding here on Samui, although they’re never jam-packed are even quieter in the mornings, a whole beach almost to yourselves – what could be better .
+This is the perfect option for those looking into elopements or vow renewals.

 If you are going for a wedding in hot climes, think of you and your partner.
 Your energies are probably going to be a lot more upbeat in the morning before it gets really hot, than at the end of a long day when you’ve spent hours in the heat.